 The good news is your toenail can easily be treated with nail surgery.
-With over 18 years’ experience operating on infected and ingrowing toenails, Mr. Kannegieter is extremely experienced when it comes to dealing with this painful condition and can carry out your nail surgery quickly at the state of the art Baddow Hospital in Chelmsford.
+With over 18 years’ experience operating on infected and ingrowing toenails, Mr. Kannegieter is extremely experienced when it comes to dealing with this painful condition and can carry out your nail surgery quickly at the state of the art Phoenix Hospital in Chelmsford.

 What Does the Treatment Involve?

 The affected, ingrowing part of the nail is removed, leaving behind the unaffected majority of your nail plate.

 The gutter (where the nail piece came from) is then cauterised with a chemical called phenol, this stops the painful portion from growing back again.

 The procedure takes just 10 minutes to complete and can be carried out under local anaesthetic or if preferred, under sedation.

 How Long Does it Take for the Wound to Heal?